Category Archives: Thriller

 One of Britain’s more notorious serial killers, John Christie claimed at least eight victims in the 1940s and ’50s.
 Thankfully, given its potency, 10 Rillington Place depicts precious few.
 The film by The Boston Strangler director Richard Fleischer limits itself to events in 1949, when the down-on-their-luck Evans family rents a room in Christie’s flat.

 A thumb of a man in unassuming suspenders and spectacles, Christie (Richard Attenborough) redefines manipulative with his new tenants, illiterate workingman Tim (John Hurt, 2014’s Hercules) and brand-new mother Beryl (Judy Geeson, Here We Go Round the Mulberry Bush).
 Christie possesses a roving eye and accompanying urges for Mrs. Evans.
-When she gets pregnant again — not ideal as they’re barely scrape by — Christie all too eagerly volunteers to perform a scraping of his own.
+When she gets pregnant again — not ideal as they’re barely scraping by — Christie all too eagerly volunteers to perform a scraping of his own.

 From there, 10 Rillington Place goes to horrific places.
 Time has not diluted the film’s ability to shock, not even for watchers desensitized by contemporary true-crime series about Jeffrey Dahmer, Ted Bundy and their sick ilk.
-While staged with professional excellence by Fleischer, the movie’s primary source is Attenborough.
+While staged with professional excellence by Fleischer, the movie’s primary source of impact is Attenborough.
 His childlike psychopath will forever change subsequent viewings of his happy-go-lucky Dr. Hammond in Jurassic Park.
 His Christie is unforgettable.
 In one scene, Attenborough seamless goes from confident to terrified to calm to sexual over the course of a single action.
 He’s perfect casting.

 Ditto for Hurt, whose beleaguered Tim undergoes a transition from boarish to sympathetic in the face of tragedy.
 Make no mistake, the real-life events within the Notting Hill address were nothing less.
 While Fleischer dares to “go there,” so to speak, Rillington never feels tacky or crass.
 After all, it’s just a movie, standing in front of a viewer, asking them to relive it. —Rod Lott